U.S. Supreme Court upholds access to abortion pill

 The New Orleans-based Fifth U.S. Circuit Court of Appeals ruled the FDA’s approval of mifepristone could remain in effect, but imposed restrictions on how the pill may be accessed and when it may be taken.

 In 2016, the FDA eased rules, extending the drug’s use from seven to 10 weeks of pregnancy.
 The FDA also allowed the pill to be dispensed by mail, without the need for an office visit.
-Although the appellate court ruling allowed the drug to remain available for the time being, the 2016 adjustments were rolled back, greatly limiting its access.
+Although the New Orleans appellate court ruling allowed the drug to remain available for the time being, the 2016 adjustments were rolled back, greatly limiting its access.

 What is a medical abortion?